Transfer Station Information

 - Mercury-containing items (i.e. CFL light bulbs, button batteries, thermostats)

-A complete list of what is accepted and not accepted is available in a quick reference chart.
+A complete list of what is accepted and not accepted is available in a quick reference chart (PDF) or you can refer to the Recyclopedia, below.

-Learn more about how you can throw away less.
+Learn more about how you can throw away less, which helps you and helps the environment.

 Donation and Bulk Collection Areas